Get 50% off our limited company packages for your first three months

 Keeping it schtum

-Of course if these avenues are unsuccessful, it’s possible to start freelancing outside work without disclosing it.
+Of course if these avenues are unsuccessful, it’s possible to start work without disclosing it.
 Just be aware that even though your employer doesn’t need to know about your second job, the taxman certainly does.
 HMRC recommends that you inform them as soon as your business starts trading.

 We have a helpful article on the tax implications of freelancing on the side which tells you all you need to know and what extra tax you may need to pay.